 E-tailers: How to be reactive when facing an increase in holiday traffic

-In 2015, retail e-commerce spending is projected to amount to 28.77 billion dollars in Canada*.
+In 2015, holiday season retail e-commerce revenues are projected to amount to 79.4 billion dollars in the United States, a 13.9 percent increase from the previous year*.
 For e-tailers experiencing growth like vendors with an international reputation, this extra traffic may cause an explosion of sales... and put a strain on its infrastructure.
 OVH offers customers the ability to face increases in seasonal traffic by deploying additional solutions and in some cases with just a single click.

 An event such as a news report about its business activity or a radio advertisement running on a loop: without a moment’s notice an e-tailer can be confronted with a sudden influx of visitors.
 In such a situation, professionals can take advantage of the reactivity of the cloud to adjust their infrastructure in times of urgency and add additional hosts in less than five minutes, with billing by the hour.

 The VMware High Availability feature, included in the Dedicated Cloud service, automatically restarts VM in the event of a failure and proves beneficial for e-merchants that experience a high volume of transactions.In the event of hardware failure, availability remains maximal, as backup hosts can be integrated into the virtual datacenter in less than fifteen minutes.
 Moreover, the VMware cloning feature, for multiplying a VM pool in a few clicks or the HotAdd feature, which permits adding more processing to a running VM, offer greater responsiveness to an increase in traffic.